samsquire/additive-guis/README.md

  * **Predicate join** Like an SQL join, If someone wants a one piece of data to appear next to another piece of data, from a different collection, there has to be some kind of data join.
 Each component on the screen is mapping data with respect to a data source collection.
  * **Modifying running GUIs and creating new features with statements** It should be possible to add an expression to a running GUI to extend it in ways that the author did not anticipate.
 This can be done with an interactive predicate join.

+ # GUIs that multiple people can hack on without trampling eachother's changes

+Changing the layout is accomplished by adding statements or removing statements.

  # Interactive predicate join

 Imagine that you have a screenful of widgets, such as a mail client.
 On the left is a set of email folders.
 In the middle is a list of emails and below the list of emails is an email viewer.
 To render this in a React component, we could have Layout, FolderList, FolderItem, EmailList, EmailItem, EmailViewer React components.
 Each of these components has a render function that maps data (props) to HTML elements via JSX.
 As a power user, I want to extend this GUI to add a new feature.
 For example, I want to add a widget to the screen next to each email item in the email list.
 Imagine I want to insert an attachment icon if an email has an attachment.
 To introduce this widget in a traditional architecture, I would have to find the code for the gridview and add a column to the gridview.